vlang/v/vlib/v/README.md

 If the file is a `.vsh` file and the backend is C, `vlib/os` will also be loaded as builtin.

 ### Getting project files
-Either you there is a specific file: `my_file.v` or a directory containing V files.
+Either there is a specific file: `my_file.v` or a directory containing V files.
 In the last case it scans that directory for all files.
 See `Builder.v_files_from_dir` as the helper method.
-This list of files needs to be filtered that only `*.v` files exist.
+This list of files needs to be filtered so that only `*.v` files exist.

 Skips the following file types:
 - `*_test.v`